darrencassar/securich/trunk/README.txt

 *** note that for regexp usage, if tables need to have a common prefix the best way would be to add a ^ in front of the prefix i.e. ^prefix

+Granting privileges on a table which does not exist yet will automatically grant a create on that table so the user can create it automatically.

 13) grant_privileges_reverse_reconciliation('username','hostname','databasename','tablename','tabletype','rolename','emailaddress'); (version 0.1.1)
 -- Used in conjunction with `reverse_reconciliation` to reconcile MySQL grants with Securich tables.